Black lung disease: 21st century

 After the Federal Coal Mine Health and Safety Act of 1969 became law in the United States, the percentage of American miners with black lung disease decreased by about 90 percent.
 More recently, however, rates of the disease have been on the rise.
-The National Institute for Occupational Safety and Health (NIOSH) reported that close to 9 percent of miners with 25 years or more experience tested positive for black lung in 2005–2006, compared with 4 percent in the late 1990s.
+The National Institute for Occupational Safety and Health (NIOSH) reported that close to 9 percent of miners with 25 years or more experience tested positive for black lung in 2005–2006, compared with four percent in the late 1990s.

-New findings have shown that CWP can be a risk for surface coal miners, who are 48% of the workforce.
-Data from the Coal Workers' Health Surveillance Program of NIOSH, which examined chest X-rays from more than 2,000 miners in 16 US states from 2010 to 2011, showed that 2% of miners with greater than one year of surface mining experience developed CWP.
+New findings have shown that BLD can be a risk for surface coal miners, who are 48% of the workforce.
+Data from the Coal Workers' Health Surveillance Program of NIOSH, which examined chest X-rays from more than 2,000 miners in 16 US states from 2010 to 2011, showed that 2% of miners with greater than one year of surface mining experience developed BLD.
 0.5% of these miners had PMF.
 Most of these workers had never worked in an underground mine prior to surface mining.
 A high proportion of the X-rays suggested that these miners had developed silicosis.

 NIOSH, with support from the Mine Safety and Health Administration (MSHA), operates a Mobile Health Screening Program, which travels to mining regions around the United States.
 Miners who participate in the Program receive health evaluations once every five years, at no cost to themselves.
-Chest x-rays can detect the early signs of and changes in CWP, often before the miner is aware of any lung problems.
+Chest x-rays can detect the early signs of and changes in BLD, often before the miner is aware of any lung problems.

-A 2016–17 investigation by National Public Radio found that NIOSH had under-reported cases of progressive massive fibrosis (a complication of black lung) by at least a factor of 20.
+A 2016–17 investigation by National Public Radio found that NIOSH had under-reported cases of PMF (a complication of black lung) by at least a factor of 20.
 NPR identified over 2,000 cases at certain clinics in Kentucky, Virginia, West Virginia, Pennsylvania, and Ohio, compared to 99 that NIOSH reported.
 NIOSH confirmed in 2018 the largest cluster of PMF ever scientifically documented, despite near-elimination of the disease in the 1990s.
 The causes of the spike are believed to include longer working shifts, mining of thinner coal seams (which causes mining machines to put more non-coal silica dust in the air), and retirements and layoffs that have prompted more former employees to visit health clinics.

 New U.S. MSHA rules took effect in August 2016 that lowered maximum allowed dust concentrations for surface and underground mines, and exposure by miners who have been found to be developing pneumoconiosis.